BradleyBrown19/ModernArchitecturesFromScratch/README.md

 # Modern Architectures from Scratch

-> Recreating recent and notable deep learning architectures from scratch using only built in python functionality and basic tensor operation.
-No other Pytorch or Tensorflow.
-Architectures include ResNet and BERT.
+> Recreating recent and notable deep learning architectures from scratch using only built in python functionality.
+No PyTorch or Tensorflow (except for the tensor class from PyTorch).
+Nothing else was used (not even gradient calculations (AutoGrad) or modules)

-# How to Use
+## How to Use

 Import desired modules:
 ```python